flomotlik/help/_posts/setup/2011-12-05-Adding-a-project.markdown

 ###Are there prerequisites?

-1. Logged in to Railsonfire and allowed access to GitHub
+1. Logged in to Railsonfire
 2. Local git version controlled ruby project
-3. GitHub remotes added to git repository
+3. Git remotes added to git repository
+4. GitHub access if you want Railsonfire to automatically set up GitHub

 ####for Heroku?